ibowditch/userdocs/background.md

 organise.

-## Problems with the paper Attendance Book
+## Problems with paper

+Keeping handwritten attendance records has some significant drawbacks:

 * Often written records are messy, sometimes illegible, inconsistent or inaccurate, and require interpretation and follow-up to correct.

 * The Attendance Book is always physically at the station, and the information it holds is not available anywhere else.

 * There is no backup - if the Attendance Book is lost or damaged, important records will be lost forever.

 * Keeping a physical Attendance Book can be unhygienic, as it (and the shared pen) is touched by many Members, and could be a vector for infections such as flu or COVID-19.

-## The Benefits of Electronic Attendance records
+## Electronic Attendance records

 The original Attendance Book is generally fine for the purpose of meeting the legal requirements to record attendance.

-However, Attendance Records are also useful for brigade management, for example:
+However, Attendance Records also contain information that is useful for brigade management, for example:

 * Gauging participation of members, especially to recognise outstanding contributions, but also to identify members who are no longer active.